 - Existing Customers - Identify those who may hold significant deposits at other firms.

 - Potential Customers - Look to the right data to reveal new potential customers that are likely to hold high deposits, possibly from cashing out of the market during the pandemic.

 By differentiating these customers, marketers can provide offers to incent deposit and other asset transfers to the firm.
 Additionally, this can help firms obtain brand new accounts.

 6. Use financial insights to drive digital targeting and advertising

 Digital advertising can help whether your goal is to maintain engagement, gather deposits or investments, deliver ITA messages or continue brand promotion.
 Powering digital ads with consumer financial insights can be an economical way to achieve these objectives.
 Companies can leverage hundreds of existing, financially-driven digital targeting segments (or onboard their own customer lists) to reach desired audiences.
 These could include households likely to have high assets, select investment or banking preferences, or those interested in new credit or insurance products.

 Customers can receive messages via display, social, mobile, addressable TV and other digital channels where they are spending much of their time these days.
 Financial marketers want consumers to remember their brand in the months and years to come.
 Maintaining a digital presence can help firms to stay in front of optimal audiences.
 These may be times of upheaval in your business, but marketing continues to play an important role.

-For more information about how we can help your company, please visit our covid-19 resources or learn more about powering your marketing with the right data.
+For more information, visit here to learn more about powering your marketing with the right data